makerdao/community/governance/votes/Executive vote - April 23, 2021.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - The System Surplus Buffer will be increased from 30MM to 60MM and a 25% MKR burn will be enabled.
-- Various parameter changes will be made to Vaults.
+- Multiple changes to stability fees and debt ceilings will be made to various vault types as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - YFI-A will be added to the Liquidations 2.0 framework.